rspamd/rspamd.com/doc/quickstart.md

 enable_password = "$2$qda98oexjhcf6na4mfujqjwf4qmbi545$ijkrmjx96iyj56an9jfzbba6mf1iezpog4axpeym9qhtf6nhjswy";
 ~~~

-From version 1.7, setting of passwords is also suggested by `rspamadm configwizard`.
+From version 1.7, the setting of passwords is also suggested by `rspamadm configwizard`.

 **Important information**: the default passwords (namely, `q1` and `q2`) are **BANNED**, so you cannot use them in your installation.
-Please set the appropriate passwords before using of the controller.
+Please set the appropriate passwords before using the controller.

 Then you can copy this string and store it in the configuration file.